24kr/frontend-javascript/README.md

 This project is designed to help you practice and understand key concepts in TypeScript including basic types, interfaces, classes, functions, working with the DOM, generic types, namespaces, merging declarations, using ambient namespaces to import external libraries, and basic nominal typing.

 ## Getting Started

 ### Prerequisites

 Ensure you have Node.js and npm installed on your system.
-You will also need to set up Webpack for bundling your TypeScript code.
+You will also need to set up Webpack, for bundling your TypeScript code.

 ### Installation